 Maple announced his retirement from Zoo Atlanta in 2002, and Dennis W. Kelly assumed leadership as President and CEO in 2003.
 Outback Station, the final phase of the Orkin Children’s Zoo, opened in 2004, followed by The Living Treehouse, a new addition to The Ford African Rain Forest.

-Gorillas were household names again in 2005, when Kuchi delivered a rare set of twins.
-No mother gorilla had ever successfully reared twins in a zoo without benefit of human intervention, but Kuchi proved a record-breaker – a distinction she still holds.
+Gorillas were household names again in 2005 when Kuchi delivered a rare set of twins.
+At that time, no mother gorilla had ever successfully reared twins in a zoo without the benefit of the human intervention, but Kuchi proved a record-breaker.
 Willie B.’s first grandchild, Macy Baby, was born to Kudzoo in December 2005.
-Macy would later be joined by four more of Willie B.’s grandchildren: Gunther, born to Sukari in 2006; Merry Leigh, born to Kudzoo in 2011; Andi, born to Lulu in 2013; and Anaka, born to Sukari in 2013.
+Macy would later be joined by five more of Willie B.’s grandchildren: Gunther, born to Sukari in 2006; Merry Leigh, born to Kudzoo in 2011; Andi, born to Lulu in 2013; Anaka, born to Sukari in 2013; and a female infant born to Kudzoo in 2016.

 Stealing the spotlight from baby gorillas would prove difficult, but in 2006, a tiny, hairless creature took the stage.
 Lun Lun and Yang Yang’s firstborn, Mei Lan, was the only giant panda cub born in the U.S. that year.
-Mei Lan, now a resident of China’s Chengdu Research Base of Giant Panda Breeding, would later be followed by a younger brother and three sisters: Xi Lan in 2008, Po in 2010 and twins Mei Lun and Mei Huan in 2013.
+Mei Lan would later be followed by a younger brother and five sisters: Xi Lan in 2008; Po in 2010; twins Mei Lun and Mei Huan in 2013; and twins Ya Lun and Xi Lun in 2016.
+Mei Lan, Xi Lan, Po, Mei Lun and Mei Huan all now live at the Chengdu Research Base of Giant Panda Breeding in China.

 A new decade also brought new leadership.
 Following the departure of Dennis Kelly, who accepted a position at Smithsonian’s National Zoo, Atlanta native Raymond B. King took the helm as President and CEO of Zoo Atlanta in 2010.
-King’s first exhibit opening was Trader’s Alley: Wildlife’s Fading Footprints (2010), followed by Complex Carnivores (2011) and Twiga Terrace (2012).
-Splash Fountain, presented by Atlanta Fulton County Recreation Authority, opened in 2013.
+King’s first Zoo Atlanta opening was Trader’s Alley: Wildlife’s Fading Footprints (2010), followed by Complex Carnivores (2011) and Twiga Terrace (2012).
+Splash Fountain presented by Atlanta Fulton County Recreation Authority opened in 2013.
+The award-winning Scaly Slimy Spectacular: The Amphibian and Reptile Experience opened in 2015 and is the world’s first LEED Gold-certified reptile and amphibian exhibit.

 Animal firsts would include Zuri, the Zoo’s first giraffe calf (2010); Sohni and Sanjiv, the first Sumatran tiger cubs born at Zoo Atlanta in more than a decade (2011); Beauregard, the Zoo’s first eastern bongo calf (2011); Zoo Atlanta’s first Guatemalan beaded lizard hatchling (2012); and Jabari, the first black rhino calf ever born in Zoo Atlanta history (2013).

-Now 125 years removed from its circus origins, Zoo Atlanta has evolved from a quaint picnic stop where people gawked at wild animals to a conservation organization seeking to engage the public in the lives of its animal ambassadors and the preservation of their counterparts in the wild.
+Now more than 125 years removed from its historical origins, Zoo Atlanta has evolved from a quaint picnic stop where people visited wild animals to a conservation organization seeking to engage the public in the lives of its animal ambassadors and the preservation of their counterparts in the wild.
 The long journey from Victorian curiosity to national leader has not been without its challenges, but the mission, animals, programs and people of Zoo Atlanta will ensure that history will continue to be made.